-You should keep in mind that insurance requirements in your state aren’t the recommended levels.
+You should keep in mind that state minimum coverages aren’t the recommended levels.
 It’s just the required minimum.

 It’s always a good idea to purchase more than the minimum amount of coverage required.
 You never want to underestimate when it comes to coverage.